Interdisciplinary initiative committed to enhancing livable conditions

 Berlin, Germany, June 2021

-In collaboration with top-ev and Pragovka for Art
+In collaboration with top-ev

 AIR ATLAS

-various Dusts Catchers that represent unique fingerprints of breathable air.
+During the DUSTS WALKS around the world, we have collected various Dusts Catchers that represent unique fingerprints of breathable air.
 With each new Dusts Catcher, Air Atlas continues to grow.

 Do you have a Dust Catcher?

-If so, send it to us, and it will be added to the map.
+Send it to us, and it will be added to the map.

 Photo: Adam Hudec